 How do you activate the APS audible component?

 The APS audible component is also activated similarly to any signalized intersection equipped with a push button.
 Holding the “raised tactile arrow button” down for at least three seconds triggers a vibration and a sound to inform pedestrians that the audible component has been triggered; the sound is heard when it is safe to cross.
-The Cuckoo sound (listen) indicates the right-of-way pedestrian crossing for north-south travel, while the Canadian Melody sound (listen) for east-west.

 If the audible Cuckoo or Canadian Melody is triggered, the push button with the raised tactile arrow pointing in the direction of crossing will also vibrate once the walk signal appears.